-The County's current evaluation of the Road Code will establish standards that support the goals of the Twinbrook Plan for safe and pleasant pedestrian routes and street crossings for the business streets in the this Transit Station Development Area.
+The County's Road Code will establish standards that support the Plan's goals for safe and pleasant pedestrian routes and street crossings for this Transit Station Development Area.

 Some streets in the Light Industrial Area date from the land's initial subdivision as a residential community, and are built to older standards.
 These streets function adequately and should be allowed to remain with minimal improvements, to allow small lots to redevelop without undue burden.